Skip to main content

 Note

-If the imported attributes of two (2) sites differ, the feature still works as explained, but the attributes in the import stage that don't match the attributes of the shared intermediate stage stay disconnected between the dataflow stages.
+If the imported attributes of two (2) sites differ, the feature still works as explained.
+Still, the attributes in the import stage that don't match those of the shared intermediate stage remain disconnected between the dataflow stages.
 You can connect them manually.

 Disconnected attributes of the shared dataflow

-The missing shared attributes appear in the import stage with the exclamation mark and red connections between the stages.
+The missing shared attributes appear in the import stage with the exclamation point and red connections between the stages.

 Missing attributes of the shared dataflow